AIvilization v0: Toward Large-Scale Artificial Social Simulation with a Unified Agent Architecture and Adaptive Agent Profiles: Artificial Society

-A critical feature of our model is the endogenous feedback loop linking labor supply to consumption, which is grounded in the physiological costs of work.
-In our framework, participation in any occupation incurs per-hour physiological costs, specifically depleting agents' energy and satiety levels.
-This mechanism creates a tight coupling between the labor market and the goods market.
-To work, agents must earn a wage sufficient to afford the necessary consumables that restore their capacity to work.
-This linkage establishes a subsistence constraint on labor supply, ensuring it is endogenously determined by the interplay of three key factors: (1) nominal wages, which dictate purchasing power; (2) commodity prices, which determine the affordability of subsistence; and (3) the physiological demands of different occupations.
+Participation in any occupation incurs per-hour physiological costs.
+To keep working, agents must earn wages sufficient to afford the consumables that restore their capacity to work.
+This linkage places a subsistence constraint on labor supply, determined jointly by nominal wages, commodity prices, and the physiological demands of occupations.
+Education and residential investment can improve future access while draining short-term resources, so survival, delayed human-capital investment, and production planning compete for the same limited budget.